-For many savers, being able to take 25% of their pension savings as tax-free cash when they reach retirement is one of the main attractions of private pensions.
-But while there are many potential uses for this money – from paying off a mortgage to spending it on travel – you don’t have to take it all at once.
-And in today’s financial climate, it may make sense to opt for instalments instead.
+While there are many potential uses for this money – from paying off a mortgage to spending it on travel – you don’t have to take it all at once.
+When times are more turbulent, it may make sense to opt for instalments instead.

 Be realistic, however: turning down your upfront tax-free cash may well be a luxury you can’t afford.
 If the full 25% lump sum is part of your financial-planning arrangements as you move into retirement, you’ll need to take it, or change your plans.
 However, if you can afford to do without the full lump sum in one go, instalments have real advantages.

-While you're here, it's also worth reading up on what the recently announced changes to the pensions charge cap mean for you, as explained by my colleague Saloni Sardana.
+It's also worth reading up on what the changes to the pensions charge cap mean for you.